What is dwell time? In this blog post, I’m going to provide a clear definition of it, explain why it matters in SEO, and

-Perhaps most interestingly though, when you use its Search Console Insights tool, you’ll notice that Google flags up pages that people spend a large amount of time on — as demonstrated in the screengrab below.
+And interestingly, when you use its Search Console Insights tool, you’ll notice that Google highlights pages that people spend a large amount of time on — as demonstrated in the screengrab below.

 As with much else in search engine optimization, the waters are a bit muddy!

 How do I measure dwell time, then?

 Well in truth, you can’t, because you’re not a search engine.
 But you can get a rough idea of a page’s dwell time by looking at its ‘average session duration time‘ metric in Google Analytics.

 I say ‘rough idea’ because this metric doesn’t just show you the length of time somebody spent on a landing page before hitting the back button — it covers quite a few other scenarios too.